 “Each time I take a person’s picture with the camera, it takes a year from their life span, and adds it to mine.
 The woman in New Mexico never printed out the photographs.
 I don’t think she wanted to remember the people she took from.
 I thought it was the least I could do.
 It makes what they gave me more real, more personal.”
 She rifled through the pages.

 “How long have you been doing this?”
-Alex asked, keeping his voice modulated with an effort.
+He kept his voice modulated with an effort.

 She gave him a rather appraising look, and turned back to the first page of the album.
-Alex stared, as if he couldn’t quite believe what he was seeing.
+He stared, as if he couldn’t quite believe what he was seeing.

 The photograph showed a smartly-dressed young woman learning against the bumper of a car.
 She seemed lost in thought, staring off to the left, frowning a little as if trying to remember something she’d forgotten.
 From her style of dress, and the look of the car, the photograph appeared to have been taken some time in the late 1940s or early 1950s.